 The original 1996 A recommendation to screen all pregnant women for syphilis was based on the rationale that existing screening tests are feasible for mass screening and detect syphilis with high accuracy and reliability, available treatments are effective and rarely harmful, and prenatal antibiotic therapy is effective in preventing congenital syphilis when the mother is treated early in pregnancy.
 In 2004 and again in 2009, the USPSTF reaffirmed this recommendation using brief evidence updates.
 The CDC, American Academy of Pediatrics, American College of Obstetricians and Gynecologists, and American Academy of Family Physicians also recommend screening for syphilis in pregnant women (Table 3).
 Their guidelines explicitly recommend screening as early as possible in pregnancy (i.e., first prenatal visit), with repeat screening in the third trimester and at delivery in women at increased risk for syphilis.
-Forty-six states also have laws mandating prenatal syphilis screening.
-Sixty-seven percent of these states require only one test, and 93 percent specify that the test should be performed at the first visit or early in pregnancy.15
+In addition, of the 50 U.S. states and the District of Columbia, 45 states have laws mandating prenatal syphilis screening.
+Sixty-two percent of these states require only one test, and 84 percent specify that the test should be performed at the first prenatal visit.

 Despite consistent recommendations and legal mandates, screening for syphilis in pregnancy continues to be suboptimal in certain populations.
-While administrative data from a survey from 2009 to 2010 suggest that prenatal screening for syphilis in Medicaid and commercially insured women is nearly universal,16 other studies have found lower screening uptake.17 For example, in 2013, only 85 percent of a sample of commercially insured women had at least one syphilis test during pregnancy.18 In addition, recent data suggest that while screening rates for syphilis are generally high, the proportion of those screened earlier in pregnancy remains low (e.g., 80 percent in the District of Columbia to 93 percent in Connecticut).19 Older studies demonstrate differential uptake of screening for syphilis by race/ethnicity;^{20,21} however, these disparities appear to be attributable to other factors (e.g., lack of insurance, inadequate access to prenatal care, geography).22
+While administrative data from a survey from 2009 to 2010 suggest that prenatal screening for syphilis in Medicaid and commercially insured women is nearly universal, other studies have found lower screening uptake.
+For example, in 2013, only 85 percent of a sample of commercially insured women had at least one syphilis test during pregnancy.
+In addition, recent data suggest that while screening rates for syphilis are generally high, the proportion of those screened earlier in pregnancy remains low (e.g., 80 percent in the District of Columbia to 93 percent in Connecticut).
+Older studies demonstrate differential uptake of screening for syphilis by race/ethnicity; however, these disparities appear to be attributable to other factors (e.g., lack of insurance, inadequate access to prenatal care, geography).